theodorosploumis/drupal-frontend-performance/README.md

 ## 1.7 PWA

 - [ ] Use a service worker to cache assets
 - [ ] Use a service worker to prefetch pages users will most likely navigate to next
 - [ ] Support offline, and spotty networks
+- [ ] Make sure that the tracking or other third party js/css files (eg Google Analytics etc) are not included on the PWA

 ## 1.8 Server